Jeep Liberty Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Jeep Liberty deals from multiple insurance companies.

-Estimated insurance prices for a Jeep Liberty are $938 every 12 months with full coverage.
-Comprehensive insurance costs around $140, collision insurance costs $166, and liability coverage is estimated at $474.
-Liability-only coverage costs approximately $522 a year, and high-risk coverage costs $2,016 or more.
-Teen drivers pay the most at up to $3,848 a year.
+Estimated insurance rates for a Jeep Liberty are $938 a year for full coverage insurance.
+Comprehensive costs around $140 each year, collision costs $166, and liability coverage is estimated at $474.
+Liability-only insurance costs approximately $522 a year, with high-risk driver insurance costing around $2,016.
+Teen drivers pay the most at $3,848 a year or more.

 Average premium for full coverage: $938